How Long Does It Take to Learn Python?

 Can You Learn Python on Your Own?

 Yes, you can learn Python independently.
 With the abundance of resources available today, self-learning Python is more accessible than ever.
-Many free and affordable online Python courses and platforms offer tutorials designed for self-learners.
+Many free and affordable online Python certifications, courses, and platforms offer tutorials designed for self-learners.
 Helpful resources include:

 Engaging with the Python community can also support your progress.
 Forums, online groups, and coding events offer motivation, collaboration opportunities, and peer support.
 This active community provides the encouragement and resources needed to succeed in your self-learning journey.